 High positive end-expiratory pressure (PEEP) may theoretically lead to overdistention of healthy alveoli in regions not affected by disease and ultimately lead to barotrauma.
 Many conditions, such as moderate to severe ARDS, require the use of high PEEP pressures to improved oxygenation by recruiting as many alveoli units as possible.
 When used in conjunction with lung protective strategies, as described above, the risk of barotrauma due to high PEEP is minimal.
 Several methods exist to aid physicians in determining the adequate level of PEEP to treat individual patients based on lung compliance.
 A system pressure-volume curve may be used to determine the lower inflection point and the higher inflection point.
 The lower inflection point in the curve determines the minimal level of PEEP required to start alveolar recruitment.
 The upper inflection point in the curve determines the pressure level at which the risk of barotrauma and lung injury occurs.

-The stress index is another method which may be used by physicians to determine the adequate amount of PEEP for individual patients.
+The stress index is another method that may be used by physicians to determine the adequate amount of PEEP for individual patients.
 For the stress index to be an accurate measurement, the patient must be well sedated, and the flow must be constant.
 The physician may look at the pressure waveform on the ventilator to determine the stress index.
 A pressure wave that is concave down indicates a stress index less than 1.
 A stress index of less than 1 indicates that the patient may benefit from increased PEEP to help with alveoli recruitment.
 A pressure wave that is concave up indicates a stress index higher than 1.
-A stress index higher than 1 should alert the physician that the patient alveoli unit is at risk of distention and barotrauma.
+A stress index higher than one should alert the physician that the patient's alveoli unit is at risk of distention and barotrauma.
 A straight diagonal line in the pressure wave is ideal because it correlates with a stress index between 0.9 and 1.1, which is the ideal range for proper alveoli recruitment with a low risk of distention and rupture.

 Different ventilator modes also exist, which may be better tolerated by some patients and decrease the risk of barotrauma.
 There is no evidence to suggest that one ventilator mode is better than the other.
 However, in patients who are difficult to manage, physicians may try different modes to synchronize the patient with the ventilator better.